Library resources for legal research, briefing and case preparation

 - Library Catalog

-Find books, ebooks, videos, sound recordings, government publications, whether the library has a particular serial (journal, magazine, or newspaper), and more.
-If you need articles on a topic, start instead with a research database such as Academic Search Complete.
+Find books, ebooks, videos, sound recordings, government publications, and more.
+If you need articles on a topic, start instead with Databases A-Z or a relevant subject guide.

 - Databases A-Z

 A complete list of the library's subscription research databases and selected free web databases.
-Identify journal articles and more in Academic Search Complete, Business Source Complete, ERIC, JSTOR, etc. If off-campus, you'll be prompted to authenticate with your name and library barcode number.
-If you have difficulties, please contact us.
+If off-campus, you'll be prompted to authenticate with your name and library barcode number.

 Thanks to Rosemarie Romano, Public Services Librarian at Cayuga Community College in Auburn, New York, for her help on this guide.